reiryuki/Dolby-Atmos-OnePlus-9-Pro-Magisk-Module/README.md

 - Recommended to use Magisk Delta https://t.me/androidryukimodsdiscussions/100091
 - Remove any other Dolby module with different name (no need to remove if it's the same name)
 - Reboot
-- Install this module https://www.pling.com/p/1531390/ via Magisk app or Recovery
+- Install this module https://www.pling.com/p/1531390/ via Magisk app or KernelSU app or Recovery (unless you are using KernelSU)
 - Install AML Magisk Module https://t.me/androidryukimodsdiscussions/29836 only if using any other audio mod module
 - Reboot
+- If you are using KernelSU, you need to allow superuser list manually all package name listed in package.txt and reboot after

 ## Optionals
 - https://t.me/androidryukimodsdiscussions/60861